tbgers/tbgclient/docs/source/quickstart.rst

 When no session is specified, whether by the ``with`` statement or by a session context, the default session is used instead.
 This session has no authentication data; it is equivalent to a logged-out user.

-The default session is stored at ``tbgclient.session.default_session``, though it is recommended to replace it with the :py:class:`~tbgclient.session.Session` you made, instead of doing operations directly on the initial default session.
+The default session is stored at :py:data:`tbgclient.session.default_session`, though it is recommended to replace it with the :py:class:`~tbgclient.session.Session` you made, instead of doing operations directly on the initial default session.

 .. code-block:: python